18F/handbook/_pages/policies/employee-resources-policies/performance-management.md

 ### Re-opening a performance plan

-If modifications need to be made to an existing performance plan, a plan can be re-opened by the Supervisor and [resubmitted to the employee to acknowledge]({{site.baseurl}}/performance-management/#submitting-a-performance-plan-for-employee-approval. ***NOTE: 120 days must pass from the date the employee acknowledges the updated plan before they can be rated against it..***
+If modifications need to be made to an existing performance plan, a plan can be re-opened by the Supervisor and [resubmitted to the employee to acknowledge]({{site.baseurl}}/performance-management/#submitting-a-performance-plan-for-employee-approval).

+***NOTE: 120 days must pass from the date the employee acknowledges the updated plan before they can be rated against it.***

 * Step-by-step instructions:
   * No action required by employee.